This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Non-tunneled Central Lines
+Non-Tunneled Central Lines

-The day of the procedure:
+The day of your procedure:

 - You or a close family member will be asked to sign a legal document called a consent form.
-It gives caregivers permission to do the procedure or surgery.
+It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- A guide wire is used to help place the catheter in your vein.
+- A guide wire will be used to help place the catheter in your vein.
 A catheter that contains or is coated with germ-killing medicine may be used to help prevent infection.